youshido-php/GraphQL/README.md

 // creating a root query structure
 $rootQueryType = new ObjectType([
-    // name for the root query type doesn't matter, by a convention it's RootQueryType 'name'   => 'RootQueryType',
+    // name for the root query type doesn't matter, by the convention it's RootQueryType 'name'   => 'RootQueryType',
     'fields' => [
-        'latestPost' => new ObjectType([ // our Post type will be extended from the generic ObjectType 'name'    => 'Post', // name of our type – "Post" 'fields'  => [
+        'latestPost' => new ObjectType([ // the Post type will be extended from the generic ObjectType 'name'    => 'Post', // name of our type – "Post" 'fields'  => [
                 'title'   => new StringType(),  // defining the "title" field, type - String 'summary' => new StringType(),  // defining the "summary" field, also a String type ],
             'resolve' => function () {          // this is a resolve function
-                return [                        // for now it will return a static array with data "title"   => "New approach in API has been revealed", "summary" => "This post describes a new approach to create and maintain APIs", ];
+                return [                        // for now it returns a static array with data "title"   => "New approach in API has been revealed", "summary" => "This post describes a new approach to create and maintain APIs", ];